Auto Insurance Glossary

 Theft

 Theft is the unauthorized taking of your vehicle or personal property.
 For a comprehensive coverage claim, you'll need a police report and proof of ownership.
-The settlement is based on the vehicle's actual cash value or the cost of replacing stolen items.
+Insurers settle theft claims using your vehicle's actual cash value or the cost of replacing stolen items.

 Third Party

-A third party is someone other than the insured or insurer who can file a claim under the policy.
-Typically, these are drivers or property owners you've damaged in an accident.
+A third party is someone other than you or your insurer who can file a claim under your policy.
+These are drivers or property owners you've damaged in an accident.
 They have rights under your liability coverage, even though they aren't part of your insurance contract.

 Tort

 A tort is a harmful action that legally holds someone responsible for causing injury or property damage.
-This concept is the basis for claims when someone is harmed.
-The law determines who's at fault and how much money the injured person should receive after an accident.
+This legal concept is the basis for insurance claims.
+Courts determine who's at fault and how much money the injured person should receive after an accident.

 Total Loss

 A total loss occurs when repair costs exceed your vehicle's actual cash value.
-Insurers declare total loss when repairs reach 70% to 80% of pre-accident value.
-Instead of paying for repairs, the insurer offers a market value settlement and typically takes ownership of the damaged vehicle.
+Insurers declare total loss when repairs hit 70% to 80% of pre-accident value.
+Instead of paying for repairs, your insurer offers a market value settlement and takes ownership of the damaged vehicle.

 Towing and Labor Coverage

-This coverage pays for towing and roadside services when your car breaks down.
-It costs about $5 to $15 for six months and saves you money on emergency service calls for problems like lockouts, dead batteries or mechanical failures.
+Towing and labor coverage pays for towing and roadside services when your car breaks down.
+It costs about $5 to $15 for six months and saves you money on emergency service calls for problems like lockouts, dead batteries and mechanical failures.

 U